IPritisanac/IDR_ES/docs/README.md

     -- install Java TreeView (http://jtreeview.sourceforge.net/)

 Use
-    ES_PW/ANALYSES/clustering.py
+    src/core/make_cluster3_lm.py

    to generate clusters automatically at different thresholding levels

 Use
-    ES_PW/ANALYSES/es_analyses.py
+    src/core/es_analyses.py

   for automatic analysis of GO terms and evolutionary conserved feature enrichments for clusters of interest

-Please note: The tutorial (Tutorial_ES.pdf) includes the instructions of how to run the code from a command line on Linux or Windows and how to organize directories so that everything runs smoothly
+Please note: The tutorial (Tutorial_ES.pdf) includes the instructions of how to run the code from a command line on Linux or Windows and how to organize directories so that everything runs as it should

+This file will be updated with more detailed instructions